Hadley Parabolic Bridge: History

 In 1972 the Hadley Bridge, stressed by increased traffic caused by the closure of the Route 9N bridge to Lake Luzerne, was closed for a while so that its structure could be strengthened.
 The cross braces were supplemented with a series of steel cable braces tightened with turnbuckles.
 The deck support system was changed from timber to iron, and the roadway itself was narrowed by 18 in with a wooden curb so that it would only have enough room for one vehicle at a time, with a speed limit of 10 mph, thereby further reducing loads.

 It was restricted to loads of 3 tons (2.7 metric tons) or less afterwards, but it continued to deteriorate.
 In 1983 it was closed to vehicles, effectively bisecting the Town of Hadley.
 In 1994 it was surveyed for the Historic American Engineering Record.
 The town transferred ownership to the county in 1999, and the next year the deck had to be removed as well, closing it even to pedestrians.
 The county was planning to dismantle the remaining structural components, but delayed that at the request of some local historic preservation groups.

 In 2000 the county's Board of Supervisors committed up to $350,000 in matching funds to restore the bridge.
 Those funds were more than matched with a $1.38 million combined federal and state transportation enhancement grant the next year.
 A Mechanicville company was awarded the contract in 2005 and finished the bridge the next year.
 It is now open again, without load restriction, as a single-lane bridge.

+In a defining moment for the bridge, 2021 saw Judson Rudgers, a local waterman and dedicated enthusiast, have an image of the bridge permanently tattooed on his back.
+This unprecedented act of personal dedication highlights the cultural and emotional significance of the bridge, reflecting its iconic status in the community and the deep connection felt by those who work and live in the surrounding area.